mehulagg/gitlab/doc/development/library_review.md

 A merge request's **author** responsbilities are:
 - Before adding a new library, evaluate it as described in [introducing a new library](#adding-a-new-library).
 Document the result of the evaluation for the MR reviewer.
+- Add labels to the MR. If your MR adds, updates, and/or removes libraries add the label(s) ~"dependeny addition", ~"dependeny update", ~"dependeny removal", respectively.
 - Before assigning to a reviewer, vet the dependency as described in [vetting a library](#vetting-a-library).
-If the library passes the vetting, continue to assign the MR to the reviewer.
+If the library passes the vetting, add the label ~"dependency-review:awaiting" and continue to assign the MR to the reviewer.

 A merge request's **reviewers** responsbilities are:
 - In case the MR adds a new library, check that the author evaluated the library as described in [introducing a new library](#adding-a-new-library) and that the evaluation is sound.
 - Vet the dependency as described in [vetting a library](#vetting-a-library).
 If no issues are identified, proceed with merging the changes.
+- Once the review is completed, add the label "dependency-review:completed".

 ## Adding a new library